prolesoft/marxist.space/security.md

 # Digital Security Guide

 Most major tech companies sell your data to advertisers and governments.
 You need to stay safe online, so you should be careful about what you use and how you use it.

 You should try to avoid anything hosted in, or owned by, a company in the US.
 You should also use end to end encryption wherever possible.

+All the recommendations here are just that: recommendations.
+Most users will not need to follow everything in this guide.

 ### Table of Contents